Hoyasumii/bee-movie/README.md

 Their wings are too small...
 Haven't we heard this a million times?

-"The surface area of the win
+"The surface area of the wing